Granero no problems with swapping Madrid for QPR

+Esteban Granero was persuaded to swap Real Madrid for QPR by the vision of boss Mark Hughes.
 The 25-year-old midfielder was a product of Real's youth system but played only sporadically for the first team, convincing him it was time to leave.

 "It wasn't a hard decision to come here.
 I'm hungry and here I will be able to grow as a player," the Spaniard said.